pschillo/next-gen-generator/README.md

 # next-gen-generator
 I pitched this as a project "involving machine-generated speech, star trek and, quite possibly, a telegram bot".
-Let's see where this goes.
+That is pretty much what it is.

 ## CONTENT OVERVIEW
 - README.md: consult this file to navigate this repository.